bgamari/ghc-wiki-import/backpack.md

   - Support type families in signatures
   - Carefully test our hole map algorithm to make sure we're actually canonicalizing things enough (we probably aren't...)
 - Typechecking against signatures (the next frontier)
+- Installing indefinite packages (reusing the installed package database as a place to stash source packages...)

 ## Backpack-related tickets